MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/places-known-issues.md

 # Microsoft Places known issues and resolved issues

 This article provides a list of known and resolved issues for the Places app in Public Preview.
-We encourage you to review this list before submitting a support request to see if Microsoft is already aware of the issue that you might be encountering as we are actively working to resolve them.
+We encourage you to review this list before submitting a support request to see if Microsoft is already aware of the issue that you're encountering and is addressing it.

 ## Known issues